hyperledger/indy-hipe/text/dkms/dkms-v4.md

 # 12. Future Standardization

 It is the recommendation of the authors that the work described in this document be carried forward to full Internet standardization.
 We believe [OASIS](http://www.oasis-open.org/) is a strong candidate for this work due to its hosting of the [Key Management Interoperability Protocol (KMIP)](https://en.wikipedia.org/wiki/Key_Management_Interoperability_Protocol_(KMIP)) at the [KMIP Technical Committee](http://www.oasis-open.org/committees/kmip/) since 2010.
-Please contact the authors if you are interested in contributing to the organization of an open standard effort for DKMS.
+Please contact the authors if you are interested in contributing to organizing an open standard effort for DKMS.